-Several passages in the Bible seem to indicate that, relatively soon after Jesus Christ ascended to heaven, following His death and resurrection, He would return to set up His kingdom on earth (i.e., His millennial reign).
-And, some biblical passages appear to suggest that even Jesus believed that this event was imminent.
-Yet, almost two thousand years have passed since then, and Christ has not yet returned.
+Several passages in the Bible seem to indicate that relatively soon after Jesus Christ ascended to heaven, following His death and resurrection, He would return to the earth (i.e., His Second Advent) and establish a kingdom over which He would reign for 1,000-years (see Revelation 20:4).
+Furthermore, the Bible seems to indicate that even Jesus believed that this event was imminent.
+However, almost two thousand years have passed since Jesus ascended to heaven and He has not yet returned to the earth.

 So, when will Jesus Christ return?
 We will consider two primary issues in this regard:

-- Was there a mistaken belief that Christ would return to earth relatively soon after He ascended to heaven?
+- Was there a mistaken belief that Jesus Christ would return to the earth relatively not long after He ascended to heaven?

-- Will there be sure signs that Christ’s return is imminent?
+- Will there be any signs that Jesus Christ’s return is imminent?

-Was There a Mistaken Belief that Christ Would Return to Earth Relatively Soon after He Ascended to Heaven?
+Was There a Mistaken Belief that Jesus Christ Would Return to the Earth Not Long after He Ascended to Heaven?

-In addressing this matter, let’s look first at some scripture passages that suggest both Paul and Peter expected Jesus Christ to return to Earth within a relatively short time.
+In addressing this matter, we will first consider a couple of scriptures that seem to suggest that both Paul and Peter expected Jesus Christ to return to the earth within a relatively short time after they wrote that His return was imminent.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

-Allen Bowman, Ph.D., provides a different viewpoint.
-On page 139 of his book entitled Is the Bible True?, he states,
+In this regard, Allen Bowman, Ph.D., in his book entitled Is the Bible True?, states,